Durango Resources (CVE:DGO) Trading 25% Higher – Still a Buy?

-Durango Resources Inc. (CVE:DGO – Get Free Report) shot up 25% during trading on Tuesday .
-The stock traded as high as C$0.05 and last traded at C$0.05.
-279,000 shares changed hands during mid-day trading, an increase of 57% from the average session volume of 177,243 shares.
+Durango Resources Inc. (CVE:DGO – Get Free Report) was up 25% during mid-day trading on Wednesday .
+The company traded as high as C$0.05 and last traded at C$0.05.
+Approximately 279,000 shares changed hands during mid-day trading, an increase of 57% from the average daily volume of 177,243 shares.
 The stock had previously closed at C$0.04.

 Durango Resources Company Profile